 MF: Thomas Hässler (Germany)

 Twice West German player of the year, Hässler collected the second of those awards on the back of his performances at EURO '92, where he was outstanding.
-Not at his best two years earlier at the FIFA World Cup, which West Germany won, the diminutive playmaker hit peak form in Sweden, propelling the team to the final, including two fabulous free-kicks against the CIS and the hosts.
-Hässler won no silverware with Juventus, AS Roma nor the four Bundesliga clubs he represented, but tasted more international glory at EURO '96 before ending his international career at UEFA EURO 2000, becoming only the fifth German to reach 100 caps.
+Not at his best two years earlier at the FIFA World Cup, which West Germany won, the diminutive playmaker hit peak form in Sweden, propelling his team to the final and scoring fabulous free-kicks against the CIS and the hosts.
+Hässler won no silverware with Juventus, Roma nor the four Bundesliga clubs he represented, but tasted more international glory at EURO '96 before ending his international career at UEFA EURO 2000, at the time only the fifth German to reach 100 caps.

 MF: Brian Laudrup (Denmark)